 Like all the other folkies I know, I’ve sung plenty of Dylan songs myself over the years, and still know at least a half dozen of them all the way through.
 In general, though, they are the earlier, simpler ones, like “Don’t Think Twice” and “Hollis Brown,” rather than the more abstract poetic ones like “It’s All Right Ma” — not because I prefer listening to the earlier ones (my favorite Dylan discs are Bringing It All Back Home and Highway 61), but because although I’m pretty good at learning and remembering lyrics, I never managed to memorized all the verses to more than a couple of the long, poetic epics.

 That’s me being a critic, which is not my favorite role, especially when it comes to this song.
-My favorite role when it comes to this song is singing it — mostly to myself, because I usually figure the world doesn’t need another Dylan cover, but if I’m going to put my favorite songs up here, this one needs to be be included.
+My favorite role when it comes to this song is singing it — mostly to myself, because I usually figure the world doesn’t need another person singing Dylan, but if I’m going to put my favorite songs up here, this one needs to be be included.

 Incidentally, I have always heard the final line about the raven as an homage to Edgar Allen Poe, whom I enjoy a lot more than Arthur Rimbaud — which may mean I’m an archaic philistine and all the above opinions can be profitably ignored.